jtvaughan/tsukuyomi/README.md

    easy to parse and migrate to other applications.
 3. _Clarity_: Code and UIs should be thoroughly documented.
 4. _Freedom_: Open-source software should be truly open.
-Anyone and any thing should be able to download, distribute, modify, use it freely (as in
+Anyone and any thing should be able to download, distribute, modify, and use it freely (as in
    ["free speech" _and_ "free beer"](http://en.wikipedia.org/wiki/Gratis_versus_libre)).